influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/flight/go-flight.md

     3. Creates a `main` module function that executes the `dbQuery` function.

-2. Enter the following commands to install all the necessary packages and run the program to query {{% cloud-name %}}:
+2. Enter the following commands to install all the necessary packages and run the program to query {{% product-name %}}:

     ```sh
     go get ./...